New Year’s Retreat

 Fr.
 Amaro Saumell

 Fr.
 Amaro Saumell has a very interesting journey to the priesthood from his early career as a nightclub entertainer.
-He will be the celebrant for Mass on the vigil for the Feast of the Holy Family, and on the Feast of Mary, Mother of God.
+He will be the celebrant for the opening Mass on December 30, and for the Feast of Mary, Mother of God on January 1.
 Fr.
-Amaro will also hear confessions Saturday afternoon.
+Amaro will also hear confessions the afternoon of December 30.
 Fr.
 Amaro is retired and currently supports several local parishes.

 Registration